HyberionBrew/f110_ope_benchmark/README.md

 As these are per-agent results we still need to aggregate them, such that we have per-seed results.
 To do so modify and run:

 ```
-python aggregate_fqe.py
+bash fqe_plot.bash
 ```

 for each reward you are interested in.

 ## Doubly Robust

+For DR we need FQE models.
+These are included if you chose to download the fqe artifacts.

-First, manually change the path to the fqe model in line 216 run_iw.py (just have to change once to the absolute location of fqe_runs).
+Manually change the path to the fqe model in line 216 run_iw.py, if the  (just have to change once to the absolute location of fqe_runs).

 Then execute: